congtung0702/vietnam-garment-export-analysis/README.md

 - 150 destination countries
 - 85 countries with complete coverage (2014–2023)
 - 95 countries with at least 5 years of observations
+- 92 countries with both 2014 and 2023 data.
+(Only these countries will be used to calculate CAGR later)

 <img width="1182" height="603" alt="download" src="https://github.com/user-attachments/assets/3dfefd10-28d5-411a-9252-3950b70dc043" />